About Me

 Hi!
 I’m Victoria Zhanqi Zhang (张展旗), a Ph.D. candidate in Computer Science at UC San Diego, supported by the HDSI Ph.D.
 Fellowship.
 I’m co-advised by Dr. Mikio Aoi and Dr. Gal Mishne.
 I earned dual B.S. in Computer Science and Electrical Engineering and a M.S. in Computer Science from Washington University in St. Louis, where I worked with Dr. Carlos Ponce as an undergraduate researcher.

-I develop machine learning models to uncover structure and dynamics in complex, large-scale spatiotemporal systems such as the brain and behavior.
+I develop generative and self-supervised AI models that reveal structure and dynamics in complex, large-scale systems such as the brain and behavior.
+See my research.

 I enjoy traveling, art, and animals, and share my home with birds.
 See my art portfolio.